Bptmn/SimpliPass-Chrome-Extension/packages/common/core/README.md

 # SimpliPass Core Package

-This package contains the core business logic for SimpliPass, implementing a clean three-layer architecture pattern.
+This package contains the core business logic for SimpliPass, implementing a clean three-layer architecture pattern that ensures maximum code reuse and maintainability.

-## Architecture Overview
+## 🏗️ Architecture Overview

 ```
 ┌─────────────────────────────────────────────────────────────────┐